- Blog

 Shopping online should be easy and enjoyable, right?

-That's where eCommerce filters come into play.
+That's where eCommerce facets come into play.
 They're the unsung heroes of online shopping, allowing users to effortlessly sift through thousands of products to find exactly what they’re looking for.

-However, not all filters are built the same.
+However, not all facets and filters are built the same.
 The key to an exceptional online shopping experience is in the design of well-thought-out eCommerce filters.

-Whether you're polishing an existing online store or building one from scratch, understanding how to master eCommerce filters is key to unlocking a superior user experience for your customers.
+Whether you're polishing an existing online store or building one from scratch, understanding how to master eCommerce filtering is key to unlocking a superior user experience for your customers.

 This blog post will guide you through the essentials of eCommerce filters, from their importance to best practices for optimizing them.

-Baymard Institute research reveals that only 16% of eCommerce sites offer an effective filtering experience.
+Baymard Institute research reveals that only 16% of eCommerce sites offer an effective eCommerce faceted search experience.

 Moreover,